 Historical Monuments of India: Gateway of India

 Gateway of India is one of the most famous India monuments built by British in India.
 According to the records, the prestigious Gateway designer George Wittet gave designs for this monument of India in 1911 to commemorate a royal visit by King George V and Queen Mary.
 It took more than 13 years from 1911 to 1924 for British to build structure.
 In 1924, Viceroy, Earl of Reading opened the Gateway to the public.
 And the last regiment of British troops left India through the Gateway in 1948.

 The Parliament House Delhi where the lawmakers of India take crucial decisions for the development of the country was also built by British.
 Even though it was shocking, it is fact.
 Parliament structure was designed by Herbert Baker.
 Anyone can visit this monumental structure built by British in India and witness the long corridor with 247 pillars which is open to the public.

 Many of us have visited and witnessed the beauty of the Rashtrapati Bhavan where the first person of India lives.
 The residence of the president of India is one of the famous monuments of India which is ranked top alongside Taj Mahal and Qutub Minar.
 There are many notable things to mention including the beautiful coloured marble in the domed hall of Rashtrapati Bhavan, Viceroy throne and many more.

 Historical Monuments in India: Chhatrapati Shivaji Terminus

-In addition to these, Britishers build many complex structures, railway lines, roadways and others.
-Most of the best monuments of India were built during British rule in India.
+In addition to these, Britishers build many complex structures, railway lines, roadways, and others.
+Most of the best monuments in India were built during British rule in India.
 So, remember these things while scolding Britishers for occupying India next time.
 Comment your views and suggestions.